BUMETCS673/project-team-4/team.md

 Delaney Sullivan

 My name is Delaney and I'm in the MSSD program.
 I earned my bachelor's in Computer Science from the University of Vermont and I work at Raytheon as a software engineer.
 I'm excited to hopefully work on a project with Python.
 I don't have much experience with stacks but I have used a little bit of flask in undergrad

+Zhe Huang

+I'am Zhe Huang.
+You can call me Jack.
+Bachelor's degree, Master's in progress， major in CS   at BU MET, major in AI at undergraduate.
+At 2021 summer, I had an Internship at a logistics company and wrote a software for testing smart logistics systems in Python(Flask).
+I have an idea about project : epub(a format of ebook) generator, it will be a Win App and wrote in c++.
+I am more familiar with python and c/c++.